We wrote the book on building unkillable apps. Literally.Get Free Copy

-After Wells Fargo’s recent outage, the company spoke about routing to backup datacenters, and the failover datacenter failing.
+After Wells Fargo’s outage in 2019, the company spoke about routing to backup datacenters, and the failover datacenter failing.
 While we don’t know the details of their data storage configuration, that language is outdated, and indicates that they’re not using the cloud native systems that provide the resiliency we see at contemporary tech companies (at this point I assume Wells Fargo has modernized their data storage configuration).

 This is largely because the data solutions sold to older enterprise companies–like Oracle’s solutions–aren’t cloud native, and therefore can’t provide the resiliency we’ve come to expect in 2022.
 Companies using this legacy tech are often locked into a long contract, or haven’t made the leap to the cloud yet because of the perceived cost of switching.
 In the meantime, they’re forced to focus on disaster recovery instead of disaster prevention.
 And they’re going to stay that way until they start truly building for resiliency, and getting off legacy tech.

 While some of the tech used at companies like Google and Netflix is internal to them, a lot of these solutions are available off the shelf.
-Here are three ways you can build for build for resiliency today:
+Here are three ways you can build for resiliency today:

 Simulating disasters (and recovering from them) shouldn’t be a manual process.
 Companies that build this into their everyday processes, like Netflix and its Simian army, have a working model that makes emergency protocols not an edge case, but the norm.